If you are a senior executive or HR leader who is worried about the abrasive conduct of a manager or top performer in your organization, we can help.

 Our REAL™ Program for Abrasive Leaders is designed to successfully accomplish this third option.
 It delivers win-win solutions for everyone involved: the organization, the abrasive leader, the work unit, and, of course, you personally (no more sleepless nights).

 Or use our proprietary, free Abrasive Leader Risk Assessment tool to evaluate the risks involved with this behaviour.
-Submit it to us for comments, or simply use it for your own internal purposes.
+Submit it to us and receive a free consultation, or simply use it for your own internal purposes.